Hyperlounge/synth/docs/live-help-source.md

 ### Middle C

 Plays a middle C refence tone which is useful when you are creating sounds using the Cross-Mod control in Oscillator 2.
-This can skew the frequency of the note a lot, and you will need to fiddle with the Semitones and Fine Tune controls in the Oscillators to bring it back.
-The note marked in yellow on the keyboard with a figure 4, should be in tune with this reference tone.
+This can skew the frequency of the note considerably, and you will need to fiddle with the Semitones and Fine Tune controls in the Oscillators to bring it back.
+The note marked in yellow on the keyboard with a figure 4 in it should be in tune with this reference tone.

 {end-module}